epam/ai-dial/docs/supported-models.md

 # Supported Models

-> In this list, you can find all the models that are currently supported.
-We are constantly updating this list and working on adding new ones.
+> In this list, you can find all LLMs that have been tested and verified.
+You can use our OpenAI adapter to connect to a much wider spectrum of models compatible with OpenAI API.

 * text-embedding-ada-002
 * text-embedding-3-large